 Please note you will still need to complete an application for on-campus accommodation with Warwick Accommodation to indicate your preferences and to provide any other relevant information.
 Being supported for accommodation doesn't constitute an application for accommodation.

-Students who might incur additional costs for on-campus ensuite accommodation as a direct result of a disability may be eligible for a subsidy towards those costs on disability grounds.
-Find out more information about the subsidy
+Students who might incur additional costs for on-campus ensuite accommodation as a direct result of a disability can apply for a subsidy towards those costs on disability grounds.
+The ensuite subsidy is not means tested and students who have living carers can also apply for their carer accommodation.
+Find out more information about the subsidy.

 If you have a disability which means that a room requires additional specific adaptations such as grab rails, a hoist or a level access bathroom that you contact the Disability team as soon as possible to discuss these or where possible to arrange a visit to the accommodation to ensure that adaptations can be made.
 Please contact us if you are considering Warwick for your first or insurance choice so that we can ensure adaptations are in place well before the start of the academic year.